PCB Design Basics for Engineers

 #3 - Using Your Power, Ground, & Signal Traces

 Now that all the components are in place, it is time to route power, ground, and signal traces.
 This will ensure that signals follow a clear and trouble-free path.
-These are some tips to help you navigate this stage of the layout process.
+These tips help you navigate this stage of the layout process.

 Where to place power and ground planes